APPLICATION DETAILS COMING SOON!

 Your application will be rejected if these rules are not followed, and the Application Fee will not be refunded.
 Excellent guidelines labeled Image Preparation may be found in ZAPP.
 Only images submitted in the ZAPP format can be used in the Festival program and publicity.
 Your #1 image may be used in the Festival program, on the website and other Festival-related media.

-Winners of the 2023 Best of Show Award, the Edyth Bush Charitable Foundation Award, The Charles Hosmer Morse Museum Award, The Monte Livermore Celebration of Nature Award, Awards of Excellence and Awards of Distinction are invited to return in their awarded categories.
-To confirm your participation in The 2024 Winter Park Sidewalk Art Festival™, returning award winners must submit an application to ZAPP by Monday, September 25, 2023, Midnight, EST and pay the Exhibitor Fee of $575.00 through ZAPP by Monday, December 4, 2023, Midnight, EST. A coupon code will be emailed to returning artists to avoid the $45.00 application fee.
+Winners of the 2025 Best of Show Award, the Edyth Bush Charitable Foundation Award, The Charles Hosmer Morse Museum Award, The Monte Livermore Celebration of Nature Award, Awards of Excellence and Awards of Distinction are invited to return in their awarded categories without being juried.
+To confirm your participation in The 2026 Winter Park Sidewalk Art Festival™, returning award winners must submit an application to ZAPP by Tuesday, September 23, 2025, Midnight, EST and pay the Exhibitor/Booth Fee of $575.00 through ZAPP by Tuesday, December 9, 2025, Midnight, EST. A coupon code will be emailed to returning artists to avoid the $45.00 application fee.

 APPLICATION BY COLLABORATING ARTISTS